dataiku/dss-plugin-multisheet-excel-export/README.md

 Once the plugin is successfully installed, select the datasets that you want to export as one excel file.
 Then run the Multi-Sheet Excel Export recipe from the flow.
-It will create a folder in your flow containing the output `.xls` file.
+It will create a folder in your flow containing the output `.xlsx` file.
 Each sheet of this file contains one dataset and is named after this dataset.

 ## Running tests